Jach/lisp-refactoring/README.md

   let l:qualified_symbol = tolower(l:pkg_name) . ':' . l:symbol
   execute 's/\<' . l:symbol . '\>/' . l:qualified_symbol . '/'

-  echo "Uninlined: " . l:qualified_symbol
+  echo "\nUninlined: " . l:qualified_symbol
 endfunction

 nnoremap <silent> \uin :call UninlineSymbol()<cr>
 ```

-Limitations: it does *not* remove the symbol from the package list.
+Limitations: it does *not* remove the symbol from the `defpackage` list.
 That would require a
-more extensive search for all uses in the current package, which can span
+more extensive search and replace for all uses in the current package, which can span
 multiple files.
 Doable in principle, but not covered by this code.
+And to make it extra clear, as in the video, only the symbol under the cursor changes, not
+any other usages of the symbol in the file.

 It *does* do a bit of magic guessing.
 The easiest case is if the symbol is actually imported and interned (i.e. you've loaded the code already).
 The harder case
 is if you've just typed the code but haven't actually evaluated it yet.
 Still, we try to find the symbol's home package via `apropos`.
 This can of course have
-conflicts, but the script should ask you which one you want.
+conflicts, but the script should ask you which one you want, as in the video.

+This also does not use any package nicknames, just the main package name.
+(Shown in the video with the un-inlining of `aref` to `common-lisp:aref` instead of
+`cl:aref`.)

-### Add File To System
+## Add File To System

+#### Motivation

 You've taken some code and split it off into a new file.
 Now you need to add
 that file to your project's system definition, which means you have to go add it